hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 However, **Transcript** Claim has not been delivered to Alice yet in a usable form.
 Alice wants to use that Claim.
-To get it, Alice needs to request it, but first she must create`Master Secret.
+To get it, Alice needs to request it, but first she must create Master Secret.

 Note: Master Secret is an item of Private Data used by a Prover to guarantee that a claim uniquely applies to them.
 The Master Secret is an input that combine data from multiple Claims in order to prove that the Claims have a common subject (the Prover).
 A Master Secret should be known only to the Prover.
-Alice creates Master Secret in her wallet by calling `anoncreds.prover_create_master_secret`.
+Alice creates Master Secret in her wallet.
 ```python
   alice_master_secret = 'alice_master_secret'
   await anoncreds.prover_create_master_secret(alice_wallet, alice_master_secret_name)
 ```

-Also Alice needs to get Claim Definition corresponded to issuer_did and schema_key in Claim Offer.
+Also Alice needs to get Claim Definition corresponded to issuer_did and schema_key in **Transcript** Claim Offer.
 ```python
   get_claim_def_request = await ledger.build_get_claim_def_txn(alice_did, transcript_schema['seqNo'], 'CL', faber_issuer_did)
   get_claim_def_response = await ledger.submit_request(pool_handle, get_claim_def_request)
   transcript_claim_def = json.loads(get_claim_def_response)['result']
 ```

-Now Alice has everything to create Claim Request by calling `anoncreds.prover_create_and_store_claim_req`.
+Now Alice has everything to create Claim Request of issuance of **Faber Transcript** Claim.
 ```python
   transcript_claim_request_json = \
           await anoncreds.prover_create_and_store_claim_req(alice_wallet, alice_did, transcript_claim_offer,